 About Huang Yong Ping

 Huang Yong Ping was born in 1954 in Xiamen, China and is a contemporary artist who was part of the first students to be admitted to art academies after the 1966-76 Cultural Revolution1.
-Here, the artist developed a penchant for French postmodern theory, and along with the influence of Taoist and Zen Buddhist, he cofounded Xiamen Dada2, a well-known avant-garde group that mainly deals with construction materials in galleries as opposed to artworks.
-He lived in France where he shone the limelight on his art and as a result, while his artwork features Chinese mythological symbols such as the snake, it also sprinkles symbols and mythologies from the West; an approach that is evident in Ressort.
+Here, the artist developed a penchant for French postmodern theory.
+Along with the influence of Taoist and Zen Buddhist, he cofounded Xiamen Dada2.
+This well-known avant-garde group mainly deals with construction materials in galleries as opposed to artworks.
+He lived in France, where he shone the limelight on his art and as a result.
+At the same time, his artwork features Chinese mythological symbols such as the snake.
+It also sprinkles symbols and mythologies from the West, an approach that is evident in Ressort.

 The meaning of ‘Ressort’